Uberspace/lab/source/guide_nextcloud.rst

 You will need to enter the following information:

-  * admin username and password, here you can insert the credentials you want to use for the admin user
+  * Administrator username and password: Insert the credentials you want to use for the admin user

 If you want to use MySQL insert of SQLite you also need: